 While turning to credit card cash advance isn’t ideal, it makes sense when your money problem is a completely unpredictable and an urgent emergency.

-The convenience and cost of credit card cash advances
+Convenience and cost of credit card advances

 The process of obtaining a cash advance is relatively simple.
 A credit card will work at most ATMs the same way as a debit card.
 Credit card companies also provide cardholders with cash advance opportunities by using credit card checks, which often accompany monthly statements received in the mail.
 Once the cash is dispensed though, the ease of that no muss no fuss convenience is soon replaced by the creeping and palpable pain of its high cost.

 The limits for a cash advance are usually indicated in your online billing or paper credit card statements.
 Depending on the card issuer, this may be referred to as a Cash Credit Line or a Cash Advance Limit.
 The advance limit will always be less than the total credit limit.
 A general rule of thumb is the cash advance limit is about 20 percent of the total credit limit.
 For example, a card with a total credit limit of $10,000 would carry a cash advance limit of roughly $2,000.

 When a credit card is used to pay for goods or services, the merchant pays the issuer a variety of transaction fees.
 These fees are usually unknown to the consumer, and the prices charged for the goods or services are higher to reflect the payment of these fees.

 In the same way, the issuing company charges the cardholder a variety of fees when its card is used to provide a cash advance.
 The following example is typical of the actual pricing and terms for a credit card offer specifically applied to cash advances:

 Transaction fees: $10 per transaction or 3 percent of the advance, whichever is greater.